Vnon246/SmartSwitch/README.md

 detect different conditions and distances.All of this based on Arduino Platform!

-To program your device, just connect to a USB port and open Arduino Serial monitor to access the setup menu, then select your device mode and SmartLDR function should automatically start (an smart-function used by SmartSwitch to automatically detect the luminous conditions of the area)

 All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by helping us debugging code, or even making your own versions!
 Remember that